Stony Creek Brewing Beers.v.1

 I’m an idiot.

 Please, never lose sight of that fact.
-But – and I’m fairly confident in this but – but I’m an idiot with at least a shred of integrity.
+But – and I’m fairly confident in this, but – but I’m an idiot with at least a shred of integrity.
 And that “but” is why I’m bothering to write this page.
 Because really, there is no need for me to do this.
-If you are familiar with the Stony Creek contract label, you know that the three Connecticut beers just aren’t that good.
-They are pedestrian beers (two IPA’s and a lager) at best.
+If you were familiar with the Stony Creek contract label, you know that the three Connecticut beers just weren’t that good.
 But, strangely, they are ancillary to this page.
 For this page is as much about my own mistakes and inept assumptions as it is about the beer.

-Fortunately for you, I will condense the story (which dates back to 2012) to get us all past it and looking forward to the “new” Stony Creek Brewery in Branford.
-(Also, I forget/lost a bunch of the details to distill everything that happened.)
+Fortunately for you, I will condense the story (which dates back to 2012) to get us all past it and looking forward to the new brick and mortar Stony Creek Brewery in Branford.

 Stony Creek appeared on the Connecticut beer scene out of the blue.
 And they didn’t just appear, they blanketed the state.
 For a tiny operation to be able to do this with our state’s impossible distribution situation, this certainly raised some red flags.
 People, including me, thought, “These guys must have some massive backing to have that kind of distribution out of the gate.”
 Now, two years on, that sounds kind of silly to me.
 Especially since Two Roads did the same and frankly, Black Hog did it with tap lines.

 At the same time Stony Creek appeared, AB InBev bought Goose Island and its flagship beer, the 312 Urban Wheat.
 312 is Chicago’s area code.
 Stony Creek was using 203 and 860 – Connecticut’s two area codes to brand their two beers.
 Hackles were raised, dots were connected, answers were demanded!